Welcome to the BEE Ready 2030 Vision Plan Portal Page!

 Draft LDC & Zoning Map Survey

-Bessemer City is in the process of rewriting the Unified Development Ordinance (UDO).
-This ordinance defines how the City develops moving forward as the Charlotte Area continues to grow.
+Bessemer City is in the process of rewriting the Unified Development Ordinance (UDO) (Or Land Development Code, LDC).
+This code defines how the City develops moving forward as the Charlotte Area continues to grow.
 What types of growth do we want?
 How do we want things to look?
 Where do we want things to be?
 What do we want to preserve?
 How do we want to improve?

 BEE Ready 2030 Vision Plan